 Brewed in Mexico, Corona Extra is the top selling imported beer in the United States.
-In 2013, U.S. sales were $1.44 billion dollars.
-In a single year.
+In 2013, U.S. sales were $1.44 billion dollars in a single year.
 The beer is a pale lager with a characteristic "skunky" aroma and taste.
 Many people drink it with a lime wedge.
 Grupo Modelo, a subsidiary of Annheiser Busch, owns the label.
-Coronoa Extra is widely available in grocery and liquor stores and sells for about $12 for a six pack of 12-ounce bottles.
+Corona Extra is widely available in grocery and liquor stores and sells for about $12 for a six pack of 12-ounce bottles.

-- Coronoa Extra is the top selling Mexican beer in the world, exporting to more than 150 different countries.
+- Corona Extra is the top selling Mexican beer in the world, exporting to more than 150 different countries.

-- The beer was first bottled in 1925 and it was first exported to the United States in 1981 according to Crown Imports, the US importer of the beer.
+- The beer was first bottled in 1925, and it was first exported to the United States in 1981.
 Surfers and college students who had traveled to Mexico and consumed the beer there quickly made it a success in the U.S.

 - Crown Imports notes the beer has 4.6 percent A.B.V. and it's made from malted barley, hops, corn, yeast, and filtered water.